webfoolery/Swiss-Army-Knife/README.md

 * **Generator metatag fixer:** I dislike that Joomla! adds its own generator metatag.
 With this you can removeit or set your own choice of names in the tag.

+* **Take site offline:** Using this you can take your site offline to the public by either entering a redirect URL or entering HTML that you would like to sisplay instead of your website.
+You can whitelist IP address/es to allow access for anybody that you want to have access to the website while it's offline

 ## Changelog
 **2014-10-07**